espocrm/documentation/administration/entity-manager.md

 By clicking `Fields` link you will be moved to a separate page.
 There you will be able to create new fields or update existing ones.
 The following types of fields are available in Entity Manager:

 * Address - address with street, city, state, postal code and country;
-* Array - list of values, with the ability to select multiple values (not a good option if you need to search by this field); users can add their own values if options are not specified.
+* Array - list of values, with the ability to select multiple values; users can add their own values if options are not specified.
 * Attachment Multiple - multiple file attachments;
 * Auto-increment - read only generated number;
 * Boolean - checkbox, true or false;